rwmodular/miidii/README.md

 see https://www.random-works.co.uk/modules/midi for more information.

-firmware updates can be found on the releases page.

 to update the firmware:
 - hold the small button on the module circuit board while powering on your eurorack case
 - connect a usb cable between the module and your computer